Saturday, November 16, 2019

 Following is an eyewitness’s account that narrates the magnitude of violence that occurred mainly in the rural areas.

 Soon after the election, one evening a group of villagers came to attack our house.
 Many of them were our neighbors whom we knew for generations.
 They shouted slogans and then attacked our house with stones.
 The windows were broken.
 One person broke our main door with an axe.
 Some assaulted my father and humiliated my mother.
 We could not go to the police or seek justice.
 My father was upset about this incident and became ill.
-He was very depressed and disconnected with the people.
+He was very depressed and disconnected from the people.
 He passed away less than one year after this incident.

-An officer who was on the Election Duty at the polling center at the Anamaduva electorate in 1999 observed mob violence and documented his thoughts thus.
+An officer who was on the election duty at the polling center at the Anamaduva electorate in 1999 observed mob violence and documented his thoughts thus.

-(within a few years the said officer migrated to Australia)
+(Within a few years, the said officer migrated to Australia.)

-Matthew Tull, of the University of Mississippi Medical Center in Jackson did extensive case work on PTSD and social violence.
-According to him, individuals with PTSD may have intense and unpredictable emotional experiences, and anger and aggressive behavior may ways of establishing a sense of control.
+Matthew Tull, of the University of Mississippi Medical Center in Jackson, did extensive case work on PTSD and social violence.
+According to him, individuals with PTSD may have intense and unpredictable emotional experiences, and anger and aggressive behavior may be ways of establishing a sense of control.
 Anger may also be a way of trying to express or release tension connected to uncomfortable emotions often associated with PTSD, such as shame and guilt.
 His research on Iraq and Afghanistan War veterans who screened positive for PTSD reported significantly greater anger and hostility than those in the subthreshold-PTSD and non-PTSD groups.
-Veterans in the sub threshold-PTSD group reported significantly greater anger and hostility than those in the non-PTSD group.
+Veterans in the subthreshold-PTSD group reported significantly greater anger and hostility than those in the non-PTSD group.

 Psychological Impact of Political Violence

-When facing violence communities disintegrate.
-The potential victims could become highly stressed, feared and could feel powerless.
+When facing violence, communities disintegrate.
+The potential victims could become highly stressed and fearful and could feel powerless.
 Fear psychosis dominates the community.
-As groups begin to fear for their safety, dangerous and, difficult-to-resolve strategic dilemmas arise that contain, within them the potential for tremendous violence….Ethnicactivists and political entrepreneurs, operating within, groups, build upon these fears of insecurity and polarise, society (Lake and Rothchild, 1996: 41).
+As groups begin to fear for their safety, dangerous and difficult-to-resolve strategic dilemmas arise that contain within them the potential for tremendous violence….
+Ethnic activists and political entrepreneurs, operating within groups, build upon these fears of insecurity and polarize society (Lake and Rothchild, 1996: 41).

 Political violence is linked to poor mental health outcomes at the individual and collective levels.
-People exposed to political violence have symptoms of traumatic stress, depression, anxiety and aggressive feelings and it can lead to a vicious cycle of further violence.
+People exposed to political violence have symptoms of traumatic stress, depression, anxiety, and aggressive feelings, and it can lead to a vicious cycle of further violence.

 Ending Political Violence in Sri Lanka